Profile

 Utilisation

-Elderberry was considered the "poor man's pharmacy" due to its many uses for illnesses and as an important source of vitamin C. Almost all parts of the plant, leaves, flowers, fruits, bark and roots were used.
+Elderberry was considered the "poor man's pharmacy" due to its many uses for illnesses and as an important source of vitamin C.

 The pharmaceutical drug that is commercially available today consists of the dried flowers of Sambucus nigra L. and is used as a diaphoretic for colds.

-The inflorescences have traditionally been used to make elderberry pancakes or sweet elderflower syrup or dried as a tea for the cold season.
+In addition to essential oil, the flowers contain flavonoids, triterpenes, triterpene acids, minerals, tannins and mucilage.
+The inflorescences have always been used to make elderberry pancakes or sweet elderflower syrup or dried as a tea for the cold season.

 The berries were an important source of vitamins during the harsh winter months.
 They were and are made into syrup or often boiled down together with other fruits to make elderberry jam and marmalade.
+The cooking process neutralises indigestible substances that can lead to digestive problems and nausea.
+The fresh fruit is not suitable for consumption.

 Botany